drandreaskrueger/chainhammer/parity.md

 -->

 ## Please you help
 Calling all parity experts: How to improve this?
+See issue [PE#9393](https://github.com/paritytech/parity-ethereum/issues/9393).
+Thanks.

 ## issues